The Workout Batman Deserves (and the one he needs right now)

 While there are a few big differences in each client, I can tell you from having trained quite a few of these guys, there’s an overarching theme to how I approach programming for them because there’s something that they all need.

-The main thing is that actors focus on recomposition.
 This is what makes them different from the “average” client, and it’s also what ensures that get more visible results than most people.

 People miss that point, and it’s an important one, so I’ll state it more clearly: it’s not the personal chefs or the full-time trainers, or the fact that (compared to most people) they have a lot of time.
 Those things help, of course; they make it easier to achieve the goal.
 The real difference-maker is the goal itself: it’s body recompositioning.
 All the time.
 That is the biggest factor.